Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Results Discussion

 \subsection{Large Scale Structures (Density Maps)}

 We release overdensity maps along with the spatial distribution of weighted sources for 135 $z$-slices spanning $0.4<z<6$.
 The full set of maps is available in animated format.
-Three examples are shown in Figure \ref{fig:densitymaps}.
-In the left panel, we see the filamentary structure at $z\sim0.73$ known as \enquote{COSMOS Wall} studied in \citep{iovino2016}.
-In the middle panel, we observe another elongated structure at $z\sim0.92$.
-The right panel shows a symmetric overdensity of $(1+\delta)\gtrsim 4$ in the bottom-right corner of the field.
-Contours are placed at density enhancement level $(1+\delta)\sim 2$.
+Four examples of overdensity maps along with previously studied/confirmed structures in the same redshift are shown in Figure \ref{fig:densitymaps}.
+Panel A) shows the filamentary structure at $z\sim0.73$ known as \enquote{COSMOS Wall} along with its galaxy groups studied in \citep{iovino2016} and X-ray groups from \citep{george2011}.
+Panel B) depicts an elongated structure at $z\sim0.92$ and X-ray galaxy groups at the same redshift from \citep{Gozaliasl2019}.
+Panel C) shows the stacked overdensity field over $2.452<z<2.671$.
+This is an interval that includes many massive groups and confirmed sources, some of which are shown in the plot: confirmed members of PCL1002 are shown by black crosses \citep{casey_massive_2015}, 7 massive density peaks in \enquote{Hyperion} massive protocluster by red circles \citep{cucciati_progeny_2018}, and spectroscopy confirmations from zCOSMOS-deep catalog by black dots (\citealt{lilly2007}, \citealt{lilly2009}, and Khostovan et al. In preparation).
+The very distant and massive protocluster PCL J1001+0220 studied in \citep{lemaux_vimos_2018,staab2024} is shown in panel (D).
+In all panels, contours are placed at overdensity level $(1+\delta)\sim 2$.